John Calvin's views on Mary: Salvation

 Calvin's soteriology was grounded in the belief that Christ alone is sufficient for salvation.
 He regarded any opposition to this doctrine as "pure defiance", and consequently denied any notion of Mary as a participant in the mystery of salvation.
 He rejected the Roman Catholic belief that Mary acts as a mediator between man and God as idolatry, since only Christ can fulfill this role.
 Calvin forbade prayers and supplications to Mary for the same reason, further arguing that praying to the dead is not a practice supported by Scripture.

 Calvin held that God's salvation or damnation of an individual seals his fate eternally, rejecting the concept of eventual salvation through suffering in purgatory.
 He regarded the Catholic belief that Mary can intercede on behalf of the dead to be "nothing but blasphemy" ("exsecrabilis blasphemia"), on the basis that only God has the authority to determine the amount of grace given to each individual in his divine will.
 He therefore did not condone praying to Mary for the salvation of dead sinners, as their eternal fate was already sealed long before creation.

 Fullness of grace

 The fullness of grace is therefore rejected as well, since the plenitude de grace is Christ only.
-On this point he coincides with Roman Catholic teaching, which sees only in Christ absolute fullness of grace, while the graces of Mary are seen as a gift of God attributed to her.
+On this point he coincides with Roman Catholic teaching, which sees only in Christ absolute fullness of grace, while the graces of Mary are seen as a gift of God attributed to her.She indeed is the Virgin Mary, Mother of God, Theotokos!
 On the other hand, Calvin called Mary a treasure of grace, because, Mary preserved in her heart not only for her own use but for the use of all things entrusted to her.
 She preserved things in her heart, not just for herself, but for all of us.
 "She has preserved in her heart the teachings which open the heavenly gates and lead to Christ".
 God wanted to determine the time in which they would be revealed.